ncbi/pm4ngs/docker/README.md

 Initialization of the data structure
 ------------------------------------

 The container working directory is **/data**.
-Therefore, youshould mount the host directory with your data as a volume pointing to the **/data** directory.
+Therefore, you should mount the host directory with your data as a volume pointing to the **/data** directory.

 For initializing the project structure, the container expect to find a file named **config.yaml** in that folder